SoftwareEngineeringToolDemos/ICSE-2014-Viva/README.md

 # ICSE-2014-Viva

-This repository is contains information related to the tool VIVA presented in International Conference on Software Engineering, 2014.
+This repository is contains information related to the tool ViVA presented in International Conference on Software Engineering, 2014.
 The tool was originally presented in [this paper](http://ronia.net/papers/icse2014_lee.pdf)

 This repository *is not* the original repository for this tool.
 Here are some links to the original project: